mvs5465/homepage/README.md

 ### Todo

 In-progress:
-- Improve parks tab UI
+- [ ] Improve parks tab UI

 Backlog:
+- [ ] Move "Select a park!" dropdown on Nat Parks 1 into Summary widget
-- Fix Google Map loading (can somehow force load by opening devtools)
+- [ ] Fix Google Map loading (tempfix is to have force-load button)
-- Add highlighting effects to navbar
+- [ ] Add highlighting effects to navbar
-- Stop using CDNs
+- [ ] Stop using CDNs

 Completed: